 Dos and don'ts

-Based on our experience in token sales, we have learned about the most important DOS AND DON’TS.
+Based on our almost decade of experience in token sales, we have learned about the most important DOS AND DON’TS.

 Remember these words when you get started.
 Plans will change for sure, but as long as you continually keep on planning, unforeseen challenges will take you less by surprise and your mindset will be flexible.
 So consider all the aspects above and start with a healthy dose of planning!